 So come on in.
 There is room for everybody.
 If you looking for a creative, effective communications professional right now, jettison to the Other World to view a selection of my work.
 Transmit your thoughts via the methods found at page bottom.

 Before learning more about me, check out some of the amazing missions, technologies and people below who devoted their lives to space exploration.

-This photo, taken from the rover Opportunity, is from Wdowiak-Ridge, Mars (33.9 million miles or 54.6 million kilometers away!!).
-I get overwhelmed with a sense of feeling great to be alive when looking at photos like this.
-Feel awestruck and inspired by the scientific achievement.
-NASA is where it's at!
-Had to get that out of my system.
+Whether it is NASA or SpaceX, I get overwhelmed with a sense of feeling great to be alive when looking at mission photos or reading background on the people who have shaped history; Feel awestruck and inspired by the ambition, commitment and scientific achievement.

 That's what I'm talkin' 'bout!

 Some singers I love: Dean Martin, Robert Gordon, Robin Zander, Felix Cavaliere, Lowell George, Nat King Cole, Lou Gramm.